Omar-Arabi1/saveClip/README.md

-by default the entery will be saved with a priority of 1 unless you set it manually to something else using the option, Example
+by default the entery will be saved with a priority of 1 unless you set it manually to something else using the option, the tool will provide the clip with a creation date YYYY-MM-DD this will have some use cases in other commands, Example

 `saveClip save <label> --priority 3`